-South West London CCG (now NHS South West London Integrated Care Board) has been one of five early adopters to start using CQRS Local, and as soon as they heard about the new system, and what it could do, in relation to saving administrative time, they quickly got on board.
+South West London CCG (now NHS South West London Integrated Care Board) has been one of five early adopters to start using Calculating Quality Reporting Service (CQRS) Local.
+As soon as they heard about the new system, and what it could do, in relation to saving administrative time and other efficiencies they quickly got on board.

 “We started to use CQRS Local, the day it became available.
 We were quite keen to get involved in the CQRS Local user group.
 We had received the onboarding journey documents, and so were already familiar with the concept of CQRS Local and its obvious benefits.”

 “It was a very smooth process to onboard to the system because we had some initial discussions with the training and implementation team, who demonstrated the system.
 We discussed as a commissioner, what we wanted to use CQRS Local for and how we could achieve our objectives.”

 The CSU Collaborative has worked with local organisations to cater to all the schemes running at a local level.
 There is no limit to the number of services that can be commissioned, and because the system is all set up for Directed Enhanced Services (DES), Local Enhanced Services (LES), and Local Incentive Schemes (LIS), all the commissioner has to do is create the new contract, and send it out to all participating GP practices, who will be able to view which contracts they are eligible for and can process claims against.

 As part of the onboarding, the CSU will learn about your current systems and local schemes.
 The process includes training your commissioning team to configure and use the system and includes delivering GP practice-specific training via e-learning.